schlappette/git2jss/README.md

 2. Install [Python version 3.6](https://www.python.org/downloads/) or higher. (this is because of the async requirements)
 3. Run `python3.6 -m pip install -r requirements.txt` to install required modules
 4. Run `./tools/download.py --url https://your.jss.url:8443 --username api_user` to download all scripts and extension attributes to the repository
+5. Comment out the *Example scripts and EAs* section in `./.gitignore`.
+    1. This will begin tracking the downloaded scripts and EAs with git version control.
+    2.  `git add` all the downloaded scripts and EAs to complete the process of managing them with git.
-5. Run `./sync.py --url https://your.jss.url:8443 --username api_user` to sync all scripts back to your JSS
+6. Run `./sync.py --url https://your.jss.url:8443 --username api_user` to sync all scripts back to your JSS

 Optional flags for `download.py`: